agelmore/agelmore.github.io/_posts/2015-5-17-Start-alignment.md

 The script is in a repository on my personal github [here](https://github.com/agelmore/Pangenome/blob/master/sharedfile.py).

 Spent a while today trying to get this to work on axiom with my real data using argparse.
+I can't figure out how to get it to read files as files and not strings.